-total shareholder return per share over past decade S\$488.9m worth of share buybacks conducted over past decade worth of net share buybacks conducted over past decade
+total shareholder return per share over past decade S\$488.9m market capitalisation at end of FY2021 worth of net share buybacks conducted over past decade

-\$\$40.2m
+S\$40.2m

 Stakeholder Communications

 For almost two decades, investor relations ("IR") has been a key facet of Boustead's holistic communications with stakeholders.
 Our IR Team has proactively communicated with analysts, investors, the media and global financial community in an accurate, consistent, sincere, timely and transparent manner.
 In 2018, with the launch of our inaugural Boustead FY2018 Longevity Report (Sustainability Report), we added yet another avenue of annual communications with stakeholders.